r-craig73/haiku_checker/readme.md

 2. Syllable detection by 2 or more consonants next to each other.
 3. Be able to count vowels for each word.
 4. Be able to count vowels and consonants pairs.
-5. Be able to count double vowels, diptongs or triphthongs as one syllable.
+5. Be able to count double vowels, dipthongs or triphthongs as one syllable.
 6. Be able to count the number of times a word ends with 'e' & triphthongs cases ending in 'our' and 'ire'.
 7. Be able to count the number of times a word ends with 'ia'.
-8. Be able to count the number of times a word ends with [consonant]le.
+8. Be able to count the number of times a word ends with [consonant] 'le'.
 9. Be able to count the number of times a word contains double consonants that makes a sound.
 10. Make sure the haiku contains 17 syllables (sum of specs 1, 5, 6, 7 & 8).